rcsb/rcsb-embedding-model/README.md

     # Aggregate to structure-level embedding
     struct_emb = model.aggregator_embedding(res_emb)

-See the examples directory for complete scripts.
+See the examples and tests directories for more use cases.

 ---